 Corrugated Metals set a record for quotes and tapped into the aerospace industry after investing in online advertising from Thomasnet.com — they were contacted by the U.S. Air Force to create a custom part for them.

 Steel and metal manufacturing companies looking to grow need to take advantage of the digital revolution not only from a marketing perspective, but to improve operation models and the supply chain.
 Digitization in the steel and metals industry will give supply chain access to real-time information and appropriately respond to unpredictable changes in the market while decreasing risk and providing growth opportunities.

 Success Story: Growth For Continental Steel & Tube Company

 The manufacturing industry has always aspired toward supply chain consolidation.
 Sourcing your products from fewer suppliers can significantly benefit your company's bottom line and reduce frustrations.

-This kind of consolidation helped Continental Steel’s Don Ascione grow his business in a way he didn’t plan for — but was able to recognize and capitalize on as a metal specialist with a world-class network.
+This kind of consolidation helped Continental Steel's Don Ascione grow his business in a way he didn't plan for — but recognized and capitalized on as a metal specialist with a world-class network.
 Continental Steel has established itself over the years as a company whose specialty is sourcing hard-to-find metals.
-Ascione, the company’s founder, utilized his operations management background and his connections from around the United States and Mexico to amass a tremendous network of metal suppliers.
+Ascione, the company's founder, utilized his operations management background and connections from around the United States and Mexico to amass a tremendous network of metal suppliers.

 By supplying numerous fabrication contacts with necessary materials, Ascione also created a tight-knit network of fabricators.
 This network allows Continental Steel to act as a manufacturer's representative for the fabrication companies and sell projects to customers looking for pressure vessels or staircases (as an example).

 Continental Steel has an advantage to really help the customer because he can choose the best fabricator for the job and provide the best pricing on the raw material for the project.
 The customer gets the best of both worlds, and the network gets more business as well.

 When Ascione realized the opportunity to generate revenue from connecting customers with the very fabricators he was supplying, he leaped at the chance.
 It couldn’t have happened without Continental Steel’s expertise, knowledge, reliability, and firm establishment as a leading source for procuring elusive metals.